 £50) and solicitor’s letters sent will be provided for each Finance Committee meeting.

-15. Cash Management e
+15. Cash Management

+The trust MUST manage its cash position robustly.
+It MUST avoid becoming overdrawn.
+It may be required to report on its cash position to ESFA where there are concerns about financial management.

 15.1 Trust Banking Arrangements